15 Use Cases of Digital Twins Across the Industry

 You can simulate different scenarios to analyze and address potential safety issues ahead of time.
 For example, if you are introducing a new machine, you can simulate the digital twin of the new machine alongside others.

 You can observe how it interacts and identify any possible safety issues, even before unboxing the real machine.
-Therefore, digital twins ensure the overall health and well-being of your workforce.
+Therefore, through these digital twin use cases you can ensure the overall health and well-being of your workforce.

 Let's say you have a product out there.
 It's performing well and loved by the customers.
 But you saw customer feedback pointing out a missing feature in your product, which your competitor offers.